KDKA-TV: Radio origins (1917–1949)

-DuMont origins (1949–1954)
+Transition to television (1949–1954)

 WDTV broadcast of We, the People on April 18, 1952.
 The guest is New York Yankees player Bill Bevens.

 The station signed on as WDTV on January 11, 1949, as a primary affiliate of the former DuMont Television Network, while carrying secondary affiliations with CBS, NBC, and ABC.
 It originally broadcast on channel 3 and was owned and operated by DuMont parent company Allen B. DuMont Laboratories.
 It was the 51st television station in the U.S., the third and last DuMont-owned station to sign on the air (behind WABD (now WNYW) in New York City and WTTG in Washington, D.C.), and the first owned-and-operated station in the Commonwealth of Pennsylvania.
 To mark the occasion, a live television special aired that day from 8:30 to 11 p.m. on WDTV, which began with a one-hour local program broadcast from Syria Mosque in Pittsburgh.
 The remainder of the show featured live segments from DuMont, CBS, NBC, and ABC with Arthur Godfrey, Milton Berle, DuMont host Ted Steele, and many other celebrities.

 The station also represented a milestone in the television industry, providing the link between the Midwestern and East Coast stations which included 13 other cities able to receive live telecasts from Boston to St. Louis for the first time.
 WDTV was one of the last stations to receive a construction permit before the Federal Communications Commission (FCC)-imposed four-year freeze on new television station licenses.

 When the release of the FCC's Sixth Report and Order ended the license freeze in 1952, DuMont was forced to give up its channel 3 allocation to alleviate interference with nearby stations broadcasting on the frequency, notably NBC-owned WNBK (now WKYC) in Cleveland, which itself moved to the frequency to avoid interference with stations in Columbus and Detroit.
 WDTV moved its facilities to channel 2 on November 23, 1952; WPSU-TV would later sign on with the channel 3 frequency for the Johnstown–Altoona market.
-Shortly after moving, it was the first station in the country to broadcast 24 hours a day, seven days a week, advertising that its 1–7 a.m.
+Shortly after moving, it was the first station in the country (and also, in the world) to broadcast 24 hours a day, seven days a week, advertising that its 1–7 a.m.
 Swing Shift Theatre served the "200,000 workers [in their viewing area] who finished shift work at midnight".
 DuMont's network of stations on coaxial cable stretched from Boston to St. Louis.
 These stations were linked together via AT&T's coaxial cable feed with the sign-on of WDTV allowing the network to broadcast live programming to all the stations at the same time.
 Stations not yet connected to the coaxial cable received kinescope recordings via physical delivery.

 The DuMont Television Network in 1949.